 The food options here are delightful as well.
 From Garifuna dishes at Queen Bean to Western cuisine at Peer’s Place, there’s everything your stomach could desire – including coconuts on the beach.

 San Ignacio is also the town in Belize where we found the cheapest and most abundant street food.
-If you’re there on a Saturday, don’t miss the market!
-Burns Avenue offers a lot of nice bars and restaurants.
+Don’t miss the market!
+Burns Avenue offers a lot of nice bars and restaurants – give Ko-Ox Han Nah a try.

 Hop back on the northbound bus to Dangriga and further to the capital Belmopan.
 Here, change to a westbound bus to San Ignacio.
 You might have to wait a bit if the next bus is already fully booked.